-Ar you in need of a mid-afternoon boost of sugar and caffeine?
-Then host an impromptu get-together with friends and gossip over a cup of coffee, tea, cognac, cake and cookies.
+Are you in need of a mid-afternoon boost of sugar and caffeine?
+Then host an impromptu get-together with friends and catch up over a cup of coffee or tea, and sweet treats.
 Germans have a word for it: Kaffeeklatsch.
-It literally means coffee chatter and used to be a frequent weekday afternoon activity for stay-at-home moms and grandmothers.
-Today, as most of us get lost in social media, maybe it’s time to resurrect this tradition.
-Take a break, call your friends and invite them to a home-made Kaffeeklatsch.
-It works wonders for the soul.
-And you can always skip dinner.
+It literally means coffee chatter, and originated as a weekday afternoon activity for stay-at-home mothers and grandmothers.
+But there’s no reason for this tradition to be relegated to the dustbin of history, or to women.
+Take a break, call your friends and invite them to join you for a Kaffeeklatsch at home or in the office.

 The origin of the word Klatsch

-Up to the invention of washing machines, laundresses used to gather at springs, creeks or rivers to wash dirty linens.
+Until the invention of washing machines, laundresses would gather at local fresh water sources to wash dirty clothes.
 And few activities are more dear to people at work than gossip.
 So, while smacking dirty linen against rocks to make stains disappear, the washwomen may have speculated about the origins of the stains.
 Forbidden romances?
 Unfaithful husbands?
 Out of wedlock pregnancies?
 Lots of topics to talk about.
 As the German word for smacking is “klatschen,” it eventually became synonymous with idle chatter or small talk.
 “Tratschen” is another word with the same root and if you put both together, as in “Klatsch und Tratsch” than you really identified a rumor mill.

 How coffee came to Germany

-In the late 17th and 18th centuries, the classic age of enlightenment and reason, coffee salons and at-home coffee soirees grew immensely popular all over Europe, especially Germany and the Austrian empire.
-Primarily upper-class ladies (Damenkranz) congregated at these places for one purpose: to share the latest gossip, stimulated by caffeine and sugar … essentially the equivalent of men’s’ only bars and cigar clubs.
+In the late seventeenth and eighteenth centuries—the classic age of enlightenment and reason— coffee salons and at-home coffee soirees grew immensely popular in Europe, especially in Germany and the Austrian empire.
+Primarily upper-class ladies (Damenkranz) congregated at these places for one purpose: to share the latest gossip, stimulated by caffeine and sugar.
 Johannes Sebastian Bach even composed a comedic opera about the addiction to coffee chatter, with words from the German satirist Christian Friedrich Henrici (also known as Picander).
 The name of the opera is “Schweigt Stille.
 Plaudert nicht” (Be quiet.
 Don’t chatter), or better known as Bachs Kaffeekantate (“Ei! wie schmeckt der Coffee süße”).

 Klatsch in so many words

-As coffee bean plantations sprung up all over the world in countries around the equator, the price of coffee in Europe decreased significantly in the 19th century, making it affordable for all social classes to engage in Kaffeeklatsch.
+As coffee bean plantations sprung up all over the world in countries around the equator, the price of coffee in Europe decreased significantly in the nineteenth century, making it affordable for all social classes to engage in Kaffeeklatsch.
 Satirist Wilhelm Busch coined the phrase: “Gute Unterhaltung besteht nicht darin, dass man etwas Gescheites sagt, sondern dass man etwas Dummes anhören kann.”
 (Good conversations do not come about that you say something of substance, but that you can listen to something stupid).
-It is not for nothing, that the German language contains a great variety of words for Klatsch (with or without coffee):
+It’s significant that the German language contains a great variety of words for Klatsch (with or without coffee):

 gemütliche Zusammenkunft – nettes Geplauder – brodelnde Gerüchteküche – Klatsch und Tratsch – Klatscherei – Tratschereien – Klatschgeschichten – Gerede – Getratsch(e) – Gequatsche – Geflüster – Gemunkel – Getuschel – Geraune – Gerücht – Gelaber – Geplapper – offenes Geheimnis – Stadtgespräch – Altweibergeschwätz –Bürogeflüster – Buschfunk – Flurfunk – Lästerei(en) – Ratscherei – Fama – Flüsterpropaganda – Legende – Nachricht – Sage – Ondit – Rederei – Latrinenparole – Plauderei – Banalitäten – Klatsch – Nachrede – Phrasen – Rederei – Smalltalk – Unsinn – Halbwahrheiten – Blödsinn – Flausen – Nonsens – Widersinn – Schnickschnack